Snowy Mountains Weather

 Snowy Mountains Forecast

-Friday Partly cloudy.
-Patchy fog in the early morning.
-Slight (30%) chance of a shower in the east in the late afternoon and evening.
-Near zero chance of rain elsewhere.
-Light winds becoming SE/SW 15 to 25 km/h in the middle of the day then tending NE/SE in the early afternoon.
+Tuesday Partly cloudy.
+Slight (20%) chance of a shower in the early morning.
+Light winds becoming NW/NE 15 to 20 km/h in the middle of the day then tending NE/SE in the early afternoon.

 Snowy Mountains Weather Forecasts